HornPenguin/Booklet/documents/user/installation.rst

 Build
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This project uses pyinstaller as a build tool to generate standalone executable file.
+This project uses pyinstaller as a build tool to generate a standalone executable files.
 In the root, there is a :code:`build.py`.
-It is a simple python script to initiate build process.
+It is a simple python script to initiate the build process.

 It needs *pyinstaller*.
 You can install it with next command,